wsadrak/100-programming-Java-challenges/README.md

 - [Leap year](https://gist.github.com/wsadrak/29a53f5b1050330d77983f1e304aa62c) - program to check whether the input year is a leap year or not

 - [Floyd's triangle](https://gist.github.com/wsadrak/0034614685009b7145024e91d4d8c592) - program to print the Floyd’s triangle based on user's input (number of rows)

+-[Duplicate characters in string](https://gist.github.com/wsadrak/94c257e521c8812c6c20880be30456bd) - program to find out duplicate or repeated characters in a string, and calculate the count of repeatation.